Fostering a Culture of Procurement Excellence for All Round Business Success

 Procurement is one of those areas where automation and artificial intelligence will remove a lot of the slog and transactional stuff that procurement surround itself with.
 Thank goodness for that too!

-Make a start, be procurement leaders and outcomes will follow
+#6.
+Make a start, dare to be procurement excellence leaders and outcomes will follow

 But will you be able to call it procurement excellence?
 Well, maybe only if you are born under a lucky star.